faonbr/faoncloud/blog/content/posts/oci-host-apps-part-1.md

 By using this architecture, named "_IaaS-Only Architecture_", administrators and architects have full control of the infrastructure (network, operational system, package versions required by the application) that supports the application.

 This architecture allows developers to choose which programming language they will develop their web application, and deploy these application easily from the desktop to the server in the cloud.
-For example, it supports using [Java](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.Java.03.html), [Node.js](https://nodejs.org/), [Python](https://www.python.org/), [PHP](https://www.php.net/), [Ruby](https://www.ruby-lang.org/), and others; and the usage or SQL and non-SQL database such as [MySQL](https://www.mysql.com/), [MongoDB](https://www.mongodb.com/), [PostgreSQL](https://www.postgresql.org/) or [SQLite](https://www.sqlite.org/).
+For example, it supports using [Java](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.Java.03.html), [Node.js](https://nodejs.org/), [Python](https://www.python.org/), [PHP](https://www.php.net/), [Ruby](https://www.ruby-lang.org/), or other types; and the usage or SQL and non-SQL database such as [MySQL](https://www.mysql.com/), [MongoDB](https://www.mongodb.com/), [PostgreSQL](https://www.postgresql.org/) or [SQLite](https://www.sqlite.org/).

 Use Google to search for "_develop CRUD web applications_" and provide the name of one of these programming languages and databases and you'll find plenty of material on how to develop CRUD web applications.